GuptaManan100/PointOfSale/README.md

 ## Usage

 We follow the usage format specified in the provided specification.
-To boot up the server, first choose any port outside the reserved, i.e, and port about 1024, say 8090.
+To boot up the server, first choose any port outside the reserved, i.e, and port above 1024, say 8090.
 Then run:

 ```
 $ ./server 8090